Manage Jupyter notebook servers

 Managed server – a Jupyter server that is automatically launched by PyCharm for the current project.
 It will be terminated when you close PyCharm.

-Configured server – any local or remote Jupyter server that you connect to by specifying its URL and token.
+Configured server – any Jupyter server that you connect to by specifying its URL and token.

 Launch a Jupyter server